Dental Implants in Carmel, NY

 In addition, since the implants replace missing tooth roots, they actually help to prevent bone loss from the jawbone.
 Normally, when the tooth roots are gone, the jawbone begins to resorb into the body, creating the trademark hollow or sunken look that many denture wearers have.
 With the implants osseointegrated into the jawbone, this resorption process cannot occur.
 In fact, the implants stimulate bone growth, helping to reverse bone loss in long-time denture wearers.

-For those who prefer a fixed, non removable set of replacement teeth, the All-on-Four can be an excellent solution.
+For those who prefer a fixed, non removable set of replacement teeth, the Full Arch on 4 Dental Implants can be an excellent solution.
 Just four implants are used to anchor an entire upper or lower arch of permanently attached replacement teeth.
 These implants are known as immediate-load, which means that the replacement teeth can be attached on the same day as the implants are placed rather than waiting several months for osseointegration to occur.
 This solution also means that no plastic palate is required for the upper teeth, allowing much more natural speaking and eating to occur.